 The best aspects of the game itself are the wide-ranging cast of characters and the voice acting helping shape them into memorable people.
 The people you run into are widely diverse and represent a very different future than modern times.
 Throw in the inclusion of people purposefully modifying themselves to have items like cat ears or lizard-like skin, and you've got a whole slew of social commentary built into the game.
 It's neat to talk with everyone, and your responses and personality will dictate how they react to you.
 Considering the excellent voice acting, I'd love to hear some of the other possible exchanges.
 Topping this off with the beautiful pixel art juxtaposing a bright and cheerful future with some nasty underlying concerns.

 2064: Read Only Memories draws its inspirations from the greats of the old-school adventure games like Grim Fandango, Myst, and Monkey Island.
 This point-and-click adventure title has all of the trappings of games made upwards of 20 years ago contained in a beautifully rendered pixel art world with a fun, quirky cast of characters behind it.
 For fans of slower, puzzle-based games, this will be a must-have on their consoles.
 However, it is better suited for the PC and feels a little sluggish and off-putting using an Xbox controller when trying to manipulate objects.
-Plus, with how the game is slower paced and requires a lot of backtracking and managing of objects to help fill out the game's world and provide humor, those seeking faster and more direct gameplay/humor will turn away quickly.Note: 2064: Read Only Memories was reviewed based on a digital Xbox One copy of the game, provided by the publisher.
+Plus, with how the game is slower paced and requires a lot of backtracking and managing of objects to help fill out the game's world and provide humor, those seeking faster and more direct gameplay/humor will turn away quickly.Note: 2064: Read Only Memories was reviewed on Xbox One.
+A digital copy of the game was provided by the publisher/developer.